 You can (kinda) see in this photo the image sensor.
 This metal mount can move forward and back to accommodate different lenses and adjust their focal length.

 Removing the bottom cover reveals the power conversion board.

 Like I mentioned before, the front lens mount can be adjusted front-to-back.The black screw near the top of the frame is used to secure the mount.
-More to the right of the frame, the spring is used to press the mount against a set of wedges that control the depth setting.
+The spring visible ore to the right of the frame is used to press the mount against a set of wedges that control the depth setting.
 The 4-pin connector goes to the lens iris, which is kinda like the aperture of a still camera.

 This is the front of the camera disassembled.
 The image sensor is still attached to the camera frame.
 The black piece of plastic is the filter module, and the other piece is the metal frame for mounting the lens and adjusting the focal length.

 This is the device causing all the trouble.
 The slight green tint in the left frame is the IR block filter, and the right is clear.
 The motor is a small gear-head motor attached to a worm gear.
 The worm gear has very shallow cuts in it.
 The spring pushes down on a small plastic follower.
 The whole system is intended to allow the worm gear to continue turning even if the system is jammed.
 I think this is so that limit switches aren't necessary.
 I figured that the problems I'm having are due to excessive friction, which would cause the frame to remain static while the worm gear turns.
 My first thought was to place a little petroleum jelly on the sliding surfaces.
 I re-assembled the front of the camera and found that the problem remained.
 However, I noticed that when the lens mount was all the way against the camera it would stick.
 I could then solve the problem by keeping the lens not-quite against the camera.